 - The samples folder includes a set of sustained notes (“tut”) and a set of release notes (“tur”).
 The latter set is used for release triggering, mentioned earlier.

 - The sustained samples have loop point information saved in the file headers.
 Most samplers will automatically read these loop points when importing a sample.

-- The sustained samples also have a loop point crossfade rendered into the audio.
-If you do not set the samples to loop, there will be a noticeable artefact at the end of this crossfade, where the sample is supposed to loop.
+- The sustained samples also have a loop point cross fade rendered into the audio.
+If you do not set the samples to loop, there will be a noticeable artifact at the end of this cross fade, where the sample is supposed to loop.

 - Full version of Kontakt required.